54.1 F

 Owning a pet hamster is a big responsibility, especially if you have a long-haired hamster.
 Long-haired hamsters require a bit more special care than...

-Hamster Hideouts
+Hamster Costs